grodowski/CarND-Vehicle-Detection/writeup.md

 ---
 ### Writeup

+*Although the code was initially created in Jupyter, please evaluate the final exported `VehicleDetection.py`*

 ### Histogram of Oriented Gradients (HOG)

 #### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.